csci-1301/csci-1301.github.io/labs/Booleans/readme.md

 `false ||` **`false && true`** | ⇒ | `false ||` **`false`** | `&&`
 **`false || false`** | ⇒ | **`false`** | `||`

-Note that an expression like `!3 > 2` does not make any sense: C# would try to take the negation of `3` (since `!` has a higher precedence than `>`), but you cannot negate the truth value of an integer!
+Note that an expression like `!3 > 2` does not make any sense: C# would try to take the negation of `3` (since `!` has higher precedence than `>`), but you cannot negate the truth value of an integer!
-Along the same lines, an expression like `false * true` does not make any sense: you can not multiply booleans (what would be "true times false"?)!
+Along the same lines, an expression like `false * true` does not make sense; you can not multiply booleans (what would be "true times false"?)!
-Similarly, `3 % false` will cause an error: can you see why?
+Similarly, `3 % false` will cause an error; can you see why?
 These are all examples of "illegal" expressions.

 ## Computing Simple Boolean Expressions